 Working Papers

-This paper proposes a novel empirical strategy to estimate the causal effects of federal “redlining” – the mapping and grading of US neighborhoods by the Home Owners’ Loan Corporation (HOLC).
-In the late 1930s, a federal agency created color-coded maps to summarize the financial risk of granting mortgages in different neighborhoods, together with forms describing the presence of racial and ethnic minorities as “detrimental”.
+This paper estimates the causal effects of federal "redlining" – the mapping and grading of US neighborhoods by the Home Owners’ Loan Corporation (HOLC) – with a novel empirical strategy.
+In the late 1930s, a federal agency developed color-coded maps to summarize the financial risk of granting mortgages in different neighborhoods, together with forms describing the presence of racial and ethnic minorities as "detrimental".
 Our analysis exploits an exogenous population cutoff: only cities above 40,000 residents were mapped.
 We employ a difference-in-differences design, comparing areas that received a particular grade with neighborhoods that would have received the same grade if their city had been mapped.
 The control neighborhoods are defined using a machine learning algorithm trained to draw HOLC-like maps using newly geocoded full-count census records.
-Our findings support the view that HOLC maps further concentrated economic disadvantage.
-For the year 1940, we find a substantial reduction in property values and a moderate increase in the share of African American residents in areas with the lowest grade.
-Such negative effects on property values persisted until the early 1980s.
-The magnitude of the results is higher in historically African American neighborhoods.
-The empirical results show that a government-supplied, data-driven information tool can coordinate exclusionary practices and amplify their consequences.
+HOLC maps had a negative impact on neighborhoods colored in red, reinforcing patterns of urban disadvantage, with a particular burden on African-American communities.
+In the short term, we estimate a reduction in property prices and an increase in the percentage of African American residents.
+Significantly higher percentages of Black Americans can be detected in D communities in the long term, up until the early 2000s.
+For property prices, we find negative effects in C and D neighborhoods until the early 1980s.
+Our empirical results show that a government-supplied, data-driven information tool can coordinate exclusionary practices and amplify their consequences.

 Work in Progress